 Synopsis of Costs

-- Lender application fees applied to due diligence activities and third-party reports, including credit reports, appraisal, plans and specs review, and market study.
+Lender application fees applied to due diligence activities and third-party reports, including credit reports, appraisals, plans and specs reviews, and market studies.

-Escrows are required for taxes, property insurance and depreciable item replacement reserve.
+Escrows are required for taxes, mortgage insurance premiums, property insurance and depreciable item replacement reserves.
 If repairs are needed, a 120 percent refundable escrow is required, 100 percent of which is funded from loan proceeds and 20 percent of which is funded by the borrower.

 Mortgage Insurance Premium